-Contrarily, Sarfo and Acquaye (2016), who focused on a general multiethnic population in the New Juaben Municipality of Ghana, found that locus of control did not have any significant impact on their health-seeking behaviour.
+Contrainersity of and Request (201 b) twit i recessed hange metai multiethnic population in the New Juaben Municipality of Ghana, found that locus of control did not have any significant impact on their health-seeking behaviour.
 The researchers further explained that the cultural practices of the respondents rather had a significant effect on their locus of control.
 Also, the type of health system practiced over a long period of time accounted for their current locus of control predicaments.
 The findings from their study are in contrast with those of the current study, and the differences could be attributed to the multi-ethnic background of the respondents as well as the type of cultural practices they have been exposed to over a long time.
 Even though the educational level of their respondents was not explored, it is likely to determine it from their addiction to their cultural norms, as this is very peculiar with people living in a rural locality.
 Also, the researchers used a small population from only one region in Ghana, whilst the current study used more respondents, all students from four regions in Ghana.
 These students are enlightened on modern trends in health issues because they are exposed to health information and are schooling in tertiary institutions located in urban centres.
 This explains the differences in the impact of locus of control on their health-seeking behaviour between their study and the current study.

 In summary, it can be concluded that locus of control has a significant impact on the psychological health-seeking attitude of students in both secondary and tertiary institutions.
 These findings indicate that education has a way of influencing the personality tendencies of an individual, therefore informing their locus of control to attain better perceptions in their healthcare choices.
-It has also been ascertained that cultural values and orientation can also affect the locus of control of people who are more culturally inclined and used to their cultural practices and norms, and this may adversely interfere with their healthcare options.
+It has also been ascertained that cultural values and orientation can also affect the locus of control of people who are more culturally inclined and used to the How the set of the se